-Rita Angus care centre offers a full range of care options including resthome, hospital and specialist dementia care.
+Rita Angus care centre offers care options including resthome and hospital care.
 Like all aspects of our villages, we constantly look for ways to improve both the care we provide and the innovation behind it.
-Care is customised using our myRyman care app and residents love the food in our seasonal Delicious menu, which is prepared fresh on site by village chefs.
+Care is customised using our myRyman Care app and residents love the food in our seasonal Delicious menu, which is prepared fresh on site by village chefs.

-Rita Angus is one of over 80 percent of Ryman villages that have been awarded 4-year certification by the Ministry of Health.
-It’s recognised as the ‘gold star’ standard in care.
+Rita Angus is one of over 90% of established Ryman villages that have been awarded 4-year certification by the Ministry of Health.
+It’s recognised as the ‘gold standard’ in care.

 Treat yourself to a pamper session in our hair and beauty salon or a sweet treat in the shop.